 Savings Account Rate History

-We're starting to approach the rates we used to see on savings accounts just five years ago, when the average interest rate was 0.213% APY.
-Since then, we’ve experienced an interest-rate desert, with average rates on savings accounts bottoming out at 0.177% APY in December 2016.
-Today, the figure’s hovering around 0.210% APY.
+We're currently above the national average rates we used to see on savings accounts five years ago, when the average interest rate was 0.200% APY.
+Since then, we’ve experienced an interest-rate desert, with average rates on savings accounts bottoming out at 0.178% APY in November 2016.
+Today, the figure’s hovering around 0.221% APY.
 Although the average rates are rising, you can do significantly better at internet-based banks.

 Last year, the Federal Open Market Committee (FOMC) raised the Federal Funds Rate three times to reach 1.00-1.50%.
 This year, the FOMC raised the Federal Funds Rate once to bring the level to 1.50-1.75%.
 Banks now seem to be picking up steam in raising interest rates, giving us a much-needed reprieve from ultra-low returns of the past few years.

 We’ve seen a consistent upward trend in raising interest rates on savings accounts over the past year, with average interest rates consistently going up.
 They're not anything to write home about, but what is exciting is that it shows banks are willing to play ball now and compete against each other for higher rates — all of which benefits us as consumers.

 Besides the FOMC interest rate hikes, there’s another reason banks like to raise rates.
 When they raise rates, they attract new customers and, of course, that means more deposits.
 Banks use those deposits to fund the loans that they give out.
 They’re willing to pay deposit account customers a bit more on their money.
 That’s because the higher the bank’s deposits are, the more they can fund lending to other consumers and generate potentially greater returns in the form of interest payments.

 If these trends continue, we’ll see even higher rates throughout 2018.